 - Assets Under Management: $1.5 billion

-This preferred shares ETF seeks in replicating, as much as it can, the S&P/TSX Preferred Share Index – performance and net of expenses.
+This preferred shares ETF seeks to replicate, as much as it can, the S&P/TSX Preferred Share Index – performance and net of expenses.
 The underlying S&P/TSX Preferred Share Index comprises preferred stocks listed and traded in Canadian dollars on the TSX.

 Horizons Active Preferred Share ETF